-On Windows 10, you can reset the Settings app when it doesn’t want to open, keeps crashing, or when you are experiencing other problems, and in this guide, you’ll learn how.
+On Windows 10, you can reset the Settings app when it doesn’t want to open, keeps crashing, or is experiencing other problems, and in this guide, you’ll learn how.

-If you’re dealing with a similar problem, Windows 10 includes at least two ways to reset the Settings app using the built-in secret option or PowerShell.
+If you’re dealing with a similar problem, Windows 10 includes at least two ways to reset the Settings app using the built-in secret option.

-Reset Windows 10 Settings app with App settings
+Reset Windows 10 Settings app from App settings

 To reset the Windows 10 Settings app when not working, use these steps:

 Search for Settings, right-click the top result, and select the App settings option.